PatchesPrime/flexim-protocol/rfc.md

 Connections
 -----------
 I believe this is all that should really be needed for developing a TCP chat with another user.
-NOTE: All MSGPACK encoded datums should be preceeded with a 2 byte number indicating the length of the datum.
+NOTE: All MSGPACK encoded datums should be preceeded with a 16-bit (2 bytes), big-endian, unsigned integer indicating the length of the datum.

 Start with a flexim header:`\xa4FLEX`